Safe & Inclusive Events Policy

 All events that are fully or partially funded by TASA, and non-TASA funded events that carry TASA branding, should demonstrate a commitment to safe and inclusive events best practices.

-Safe and inclusive event initiatives should be actively promoted for awareness and cooperation.
+Safe and inclusive event initiatives should be communicated widely in the lead up to and during the event for awareness and cooperation.

 This would include the following where feasible: